lords-7/essai2/docs/Analytics.md

 ## Why?

 Homebrew is provided free of charge and run entirely by volunteers in their spare time.
-As a result, we do not have the resources to do detailed user studies of Homebrew users to decide on how best to design future features and prioritise current work.
-Anonymous analytics allow us to prioritise fixes and features based on how, where and when people use Homebrew.
+As a result, we do not have the resources to do detailed user studies of Homebrew users to decide on how best to design future features and prioritize current work.
+Anonymous analytics allow us to prioritize fixes and features based on how, where and when people use Homebrew.
 For example:

-- If a formula is widely used and is failing often it will enable us to prioritise fixing that formula over others.
+- If a formula is widely used and is failing often it will enable us to prioritize fixing that formula over others.
-- Collecting the OS version allows us to decide which versions of macOS to prioritise for support and identify build failures that occur only on single versions.
+- Collecting the OS version allows us to decide which versions of macOS to prioritize for support and identify build failures that occur only on single versions.

 ## How Long?